MarketingLimited/ubuntu-kde/README.md

 - Collaboration: Wire, Element, Signal and Nextcloud
 - System tools: GNOME Tweaks, Stacer, Neofetch, Btop and AppImage support
-- Virtualization and emulators: Waydroid, Anbox, Wine, Bottles, PlayOnLinux, WinApps for Linux, QEMU (headless), Darling, DOSBox, GNOME Terminal, Konsole, LXTerminal, Terminator and Android Studio (without AVD)
+- Virtualization and emulators: Waydroid, Anbox, Wine, Bottles, PlayOnLinux, WinApps for Linux, QEMU (headless), DOSBox, GNOME Terminal, Konsole, LXTerminal, Terminator and Android Studio (without AVD)

 These applications are installed automatically when the container is built.